 Transcript of records

 Transcript of records are not sent out automatically at the end of your exchange.
-You can print it out from “My Page”.
-It is valid as an official transcript and at the bottom of the page there is a link and a code, which your university can use in case they would like to verify it.
-You can also email firstname.lastname@example.org and ask them for your transcript of records, once you know that all your grades are reported into the system.
+You can download and print your own transcript of records via “My Kau”.
+It is valid as an official transcript, at the bottom of the page is a link and a code, which can be used to verify your transcript.
+You can also email firstname.lastname@example.org and request a copy of your transcript of records, once you know that all your grades have been reported into the system.

-The academic year is split into autumn and spring semesters.
-The majority of courses and study programmes start in the autumn.
-The autumn semester starts in August and continues until January of the following year.
-The spring semester starts in January and finishes in June.
-Introduction week is held one week before the official start of the semester.
+The academic year is split into two semesters, autumn and spring.
+The majority of courses and study programes start in the autumn.
+The autumn semester starts in late August and continues until mid-January the following year.
+The spring semester starts in mid-January and finishes in early June.
+An Introduction week is held one week before the official start of the semester.